Home » Posts tagged 'strategic planning'

 Since 1993, core competency analysis and management exists as one of the 25 most popular and pertinent management tools.
-In a recent Bain & Company survey, core competency analysis and management is a management tool consistently used by more than half to almost 80% of executive respondents, with an overall satisfaction rating range averaging almost 80%.
+In a recent Bain & Company survey, core competency analysis and management is a management tool consistently used by close to 80% of executives, with an overall satisfaction rating range averaging almost 80%.
 Decision makers achieve better results by championing this method as part of a realistic strategy rather than just viewing it as a tool to simply achieve a strategic goal.

 Analyzing Core Competencies:

-Though realizing core competencies has its rewards, what is just as important to understand is the other side of the coin – core in-competencies.
-Whereas core competencies can empower an organization to create and sustain value, core in-competencies can disable an organization’s ability to achieve its mission.
+Though realizing core competencies has its rewards, what is just as important is the other side of the coin – core in-competencies.
+Whereas core competencies can empower an organization to create and sustain value, core in-competencies disable an organization’s ability to achieve its mission.
 Too often core in-competencies and their related dysfunctions are tolerated or swept under the rug.
-Core in-competencies need to be found, rooted out, and replaced by competent and functional methods for managing an organization’s resources.
+They need to be found, rooted out, and replaced by competent and functional methods for managing an organization’s resources.

-TPMG’s multiyear research gathered data and information regarding the most proven methods and best practices in industry.
-Over time, our research has provided a number of important insights.
+TPMG’s multiyear research gathered data regarding the most proven methods and best practices in industry.
+The research has provided a number of key insights.
 Among them includes the need for an organization to analyze and build core competencies around the following areas:

-- Leadership Effectiveness: leadership analysis is a concise evaluation of how senior leader’s actions guide and sustain a firm.
-The analysis gives attention to how senior leaders communicate with their workforce, measure organizational performance, what performance indicators they regularly review and how their performance review findings are used to drive improvement.
+- Leadership Effectiveness: how senior leader’s actions guide and sustain a firm.
+The insights give attention to how senior leaders communicate with their workforce, measure organizational performance, what performance indicators they regularly review and how their performance review findings are used to drive improvement.

-- Workforce Capability and Engagement: this assessment examines a firm’s systems for engaging and empowering its workforce with the aim of enabling their employees to contribute effectively and to the best of their ability.
+- Workforce Capability and Engagement: a firm’s systems for engaging and empowering its workforce with the aim of enabling their employees to contribute effectively to the company mission.

-- Organizational Systems and Structures: the assessment of organizational systems and structure examines a firm’s work systems, technology, and work process decisions with the aim of creating value for customers and sustaining organizational success.
+- Organizational Systems and Structures: the use of a firm’s work systems, technology, and work process decisions with the aim of creating value for customers and sustaining organizational success.

-- Operational Performance: an assessment of how well a company’s core internal functions accomplish their respective missions and strategic objectives.
-How productively and effectively a company’s internal operations contribute to profit objectives.
-How efficiently a company’s core operations deliver its value proposition to its customers.
+- Operational Performance: how well a company’s core internal functions accomplish their respective strategic objectives.
+And…how effectively a company’s internal operations contribute to profit objectives along with how efficiently a company’s core operations deliver its value proposition to its customers.

-- Customer Satisfaction and Relationships: the extent to which how companies determine customer satisfaction and how they build relationships to retain current business and develop new opportunities.
+- Customer Satisfaction and Relationships: how companies determine customer satisfaction and how they build relationships to retain current business and develop new opportunities.

-- Innovation: the assessment of innovation goes directly to a firm’s ability to satisfy the voice of the customer based on its current strategy and long-term plans.
-This analysis is directly related to the alignment of new additions of a firm’s product portfolio with corporate business strategy as well as the management of the product or service life-cycle.
+- Innovation: how a firm’s ability to satisfy the voice of the customer based on its current strategy and long-term plans.
+This insight is directly related to the alignment of new additions of a firm’s product portfolio with corporate business strategy as well as the management of the product life-cycle.

 - TPMG LLC Manual, “The Performance Management Balanced Scorecard, A Practical Guide to Strategic Planning, Strategy Deployment and Performance Management.”
 TPMG LLC Publications 2010.